Sun’s out, tools out! Here’s your summer home maintenance checklist7/21/2023

 AC has fast become a summer must-have in British Columbia.
 Whether you have central AC or a window unit, you should clean your AC filter once a month—especially during the summer when you use AC a lot.
 Try Rona for your AC needs and earn 2% in CAA Dollars® as a BCAA Member.

 Given the rise in BC wildfires these past few years, our air quality is a rising concern.
 Keep your indoor air pure and healthy by getting an air purifier or a combination air purifier and humidifier.

 Beat extreme heat

-BC summers have been heating up all over, so best to prep your home before the scorching hot weather arrives in July and August.
+BC summers have been heating up all over, so best to prep your home before the scorching hot weather arrives.
 Check the weather stripping around your windows and doors to keep your cool air in.
 Here’s how to weatherize, patch, and caulk your doors and windows.

 Heat waves really strain the power grid which can cause brownouts and blackouts, leaving homeowners without power for hours.
 Same goes for flooding, which has become a growing concern in British Columbia for years.
 To ensure you’re ready for any disaster, get an emergency kit for your home and vehicles that includes:

 Emergency preparedness experts recommend you pack everything you’ll need to survive for at least 72 hours (three days).
 Here’s info on what should be in your emergency kit and how to save 20% on a F.A.S.T. emergency kit with your BCAA Membership.

 You may love your home, but so do pests like termites, ants and mice.
 Don’t make it easy for them to crash your home.
 Check the exterior of your home for entry points like holes or cracks around doors, window frames and vents, tears in door and window screens and cracks around doorsteps and windows.